Storm taking ‘tough-minded’ defensive approach during impressive start to 2020 season

 Kloppenburg noted one more defining characteristic is a deep bench that’s allowed the Storm to outscore teams 43.6 points to 37.2 in the second half.

-“We got to be able to play everybody just because of the games and the situation of the schedule,” he said.
+“We’ve got to be able to play everybody just because of the games and the situation of the schedule,” he said.
 “Going forward, we’ll probably see some different combinations and maybe some players who haven’t played together that much.”

 HOWARD’S SLOW START

-A week ago, Natasha Howard downplayed any concern about her lackluster start to the season, but there’s no denying 2019 WNBA Defensive MVP has had difficulty adjusting to Stewart’s return as the team’s No. 1 offensive option.
+A week ago, Natasha Howard downplayed any concern about her lackluster start to the season, but there’s no denying the 2019 WNBA Defensive MVP has had difficulty adjusting to Stewart’s return as the team’s No. 1 offensive option.

 Howard is averaging 5.2 points, which is 12.9 fewer than last season when she racked up career highs and notched her first WNBA All-Star selection while Stewart sat out due to an Achilles injury.

 “She’s not really in a rhythm yet,” Kloppenburg said while noting Howard had a late start to training camp due to undisclosed reasons.
 “Part of it is conditioning and still getting into a game rhythm.
-We still feel like she’s not 100 percent in great shape.
+We still feel like she’s not 100% in great shape.
 That’s part of her game, to be able to fly around and make that extra play.
 And that’s not quite there yet for her.”

 Howard averaged 31.4 minutes last season, but this year her time on the court has dipped to 17 minutes per game.